 Do you know what my favourite kind of traffic is?

-It’s not the hard-earned followers driven from social, or websites referring our links because they want to love and share our content, it’s not even the paid traffic tests we run, so our audience knows what works and what doesn’t…
+It’s not the hard-earned followers driven from social, or websites referring our links, it’s not even the paid traffic tests we run, so our audience knows what works and what doesn’t…

 …it’s the no-cost, ever-growing kind of traffic that I adore, and it’s called Organic.